HarrisonHemstreet/TIL-2023/til.md

 # 4 September 2023
 * look into actix_web::web::Json::serialize function.
 I might be able to get rid of my manual Serde shit in routes/mod.rs
 * I need to do a lot more testing.
 It's basically almost there.
 The thing I need to investingate is why I can't add the SystemTime to job_listing and blog on creation???
 I think it's bc I'm trying to create temporary vals or something... need to investigate further...

+# 6 September 2023
+* add a "get the current utc time and date" function to sqlx::time somewhere in there